-Woodmere Art Museum and the Chestnut Hill Film Group are pleased to present this new series featuring classic and recent films.
+Woodmere Art Museum and the Chestnut Hill Film Group are present the 42nd season of rare and underseen films as well as classics.
 Season sponsored by the Chestnut Hill Local.

 $5 suggested donation

 1950 | 98 minutes

 Charlton Heston makes his professional screen debut in William Dieterle’s film noir as a man seeking revenge on the gangsters who drove his brother to suicide over gambling debts.
 The screening will be introduced by Philadelphia Inquirer movie critic Steven Rea.

 1932 | 78 minutes

 A “pre-code” masterpiece from Ernst Lubitsch, this charming and sexy light musical comedy finds husband (Maurice Chevalier) and wife (Jeanette MacDonald) figuring out how to have an open marriage but remain in love.

 This landmark of British animation (for adults) is an adaptation of Richard Adams’s classic allegory in which a band of rabbits seek to establish a new colony free of tyranny.
 With the voices of John Hurt, Nigel Hawthorne, and Zero Mostel.